Catalunya/ Catalonia. Politics in the 19th-Century. Overview.

 The return of the monarchy in 1875 heralded the period known as the Restoration.
 It signaled, too, the return of centralism and Castilian dominance.
-By this time, however, Catalunya’s political dissatisfaction with Castile’s control was reinforced by two other factors: 1) its commercial and industrial dominance in Spain’s economy, and 2) a cultural rebirth (renaixenca).
+By this time, however, Catalonia’s political dissatisfaction with Castile’s control was reinforced by two other factors: 1) its commercial and industrial dominance in Spain’s economy, and 2) a cultural rebirth (Renaixenca).

-The Renaixença was a rediscovery of Catalunya’s cultural heritage –its folk songs, art, architecture, even the countryside– and a reaffirmation of its language as a rich, vibrant and flexible vehicle of communication.
-Writing in their own language, Catalans forged an identity that liberated them culturally from the dominance of Castile and gave them a vital tool in their push towards recognition of Catalunya as a distinct society.
+2. The Renaixença was a rediscovery of Catalonia’s cultural heritage –its folk songs, art, architecture, even the countryside– and a reaffirmation of its language as a rich, vibrant and flexible vehicle of communication.
+Writing in their own language, Catalans forged an identity that liberated them culturally from the dominance of Castile and gave them a vital tool in their push towards recognition of Catalonia as a distinct society.

 At about the same time, Barcelona became a magnet for anarchist activity.
 Fulfilling the revolutionary maxim “propaganda by deed,” anarchist bombs resulting in death exploded in Barcelona in 1891, 1893 and 1896.